Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 In modern-day Waterfall, the software development process consists of 6 major stages:

-Importantly, for a new stage to start, the previous one has to be fully completed.
-Otherwise, there is no chance to return to any of the finished levels or to run any two of them simultaneously.
-The exception to this rule is the Sashimi model — one of the approaches to Waterfall that allows for stages to overlap.
+Importantly, the previous stage must be fully completed for a new stage to start.
+Otherwise, there is no chance to return to any of the finished levels or run any two simultaneously.
+The exception to this rule is the Sashimi model — one of the approaches to Waterfall allowing for stages to overlap.

 Sashimi model.
 Retrieved from International Journal of Industrial Engineering and Management (IJIEM), Vol.1 No 4, 2010, pp. 163 – 172

-In Waterfall, planning and designing processes are simpler and more straightforward since the customer and the development team reach an agreement on the project deliverables from the very beginning of the product development.
+In Waterfall, planning and designing processes are more straightforward since the customer and the development team agree on the project deliverables from the beginning of the product development.
 The customer can stay away from development — there is no need for them to be constantly involved.
 The overall scope of work and all the expenses are known in advance.
-Respectively, the progress can be easily measured, and project costs can be predicted with good accuracy.
-Thus, the Fixed Price model suits Waterfall best.
+Respectively, the team can easily measure the progress and accurately predict project costs.
+So, the Fixed Price model suits Waterfall best.

-At the same time, it is very difficult, if not impossible, to collect and analyze all the project objectives and requirements and to formulate them in a manner that they will not be changed later throughout the project development process.
-However explicit the project requirements are, the final product may not be what customers expected unless they are involved at each stage of the project development, which is not the case with Waterfall.
+At the same time, it’s difficult, if not impossible, to collect and analyze all the project objectives and requirements and formulate them so that they won’t be changed later throughout the project development process.
+However explicit the project requirements are, the final product may not be what customers expect unless they’re involved at each stage of the project development, which isn’t the case with Waterfall.

-If you have a small project with clear deliverables that are not likely to change, you are limited in time, and your team consists of well-experienced developers resolved to work hard, Waterfall will fully meet your needs.
-However, if you are not sure about project requirements, redesign, redevelopment, and retesting will make your project costs rocket.
+If you have a small project with clear deliverables that aren’t likely to change, you’re limited in time, and your team consists of well-experienced developers resolved to work hard, Waterfall will fully meet your needs.
+However, if you aren’t sure about project requirements, redesign, redevelopment, and retesting will make your project costs rocket.

 The Education System Platform project we have built used Waterfall.
-Even though it was a huge and complex system, we managed to plan the work and write crystal clear well-detailed requirements.
+Even though it was a huge and complex system, we managed to plan the work and write clear, well-detailed requirements.

 Agile

-The history of Agile is not the usual one.
-It did not emerge as a philosophy from which different software development methodologies evolved.
+The history of Agile isn’t the usual one.
+It didn’t emerge as a philosophy from which different software development methodologies evolved.
 By contrast, a few like-minded PM methodologies appeared and united to advance the philosophy of Agile.

 The Agile Manifesto.
 Retrieved from agilemanifesto.org

-In 2011, the Agile Alliance created the Guide to Agile Practices, which is now known as the Agile Glossary and Terminology.
-Nowadays, it is the ultimate source of knowledge about Agile philosophy.
+In 2011, the Agile Alliance created the Guide to Agile Practices, known as the Agile Glossary and Terminology.
+Nowadays, it’s the ultimate source of knowledge about Agile philosophy.

-As the name itself suggests, Agile is a software development methodology that lets the team adjust to any changes in the working process quickly and easily.
-The software development environment may be rather turbulent while the ideas, resources, or plans may take an unexpected turn.
-So it is necessary to be flexible in order not to undermine or postpone project success.
-One of the twelve central principles of Agile is to harness change even in the late stages of the development process in order to ensure the customer’s competitive advantage.
+As the name suggests, Agile is a software development methodology that lets the team adjust to any changes in the working process quickly and easily.
+The software development environment may be rather turbulent, while the ideas, resources, or plans may take an unexpected turn.
+So, it’s necessary to be flexible to avoid undermining or postponing project success.
+One of the twelve central principles of Agile is to harness change even in the late stages of the development process to ensure the customer’s competitive advantage.

-Basically, any agile methodology consists of Waterfall-like iterations, which repeat until the product is satisfactory from the business logic, code quality, and user experience perspective.
+Any agile methodology consists of Waterfall-like iterations, which repeat until the product is satisfactory from the perspective of business logic, code quality, and user experience.
 Also, it always leaves room for changes in plan, scope, resources, or deadlines.
 Iteration and flexibility are the two key competitive differences between Agile and Waterfall.

-Besides that, Agile focuses on people and interactions rather than on tools and processes.
-A self-organized, self-disciplined, and cross-functional team, which can timely adjust a project development plan, is the core of this framework.
-Yet, it does not mean that there is no room for managers.
-Well… Maybe, there isn’t.
-Agile is based on leaders, not managers, who are able to create a productive working environment, to motivate and inspire their team, and to keep track of project progress without making their team members feel pressured or closely watched.
+Besides, Agile focuses on people and interactions rather than tools and processes.
+A self-organized, self-disciplined, and cross-functional team that can adjust a project development plan promptly is the core of this framework.
+Yet, it doesn’t mean that there is no room for managers.
+Well, there isn’t.
+Agile is based on leaders, not managers, who can create a productive working environment, motivate and inspire their team, and keep track of project progress without making their team members feel pressured or closely watched.

-In Agile, the customer is involved in each development process stage, so the requirements are timely adjusted, and the final product is fully satisfactory.
-If the project has strict time limits, Agile gives an opportunity to quickly develop and release the most basic version, which later on may be built upon.
-Also, having timely identified and fixed all the bugs, one may save a great deal of time and money.
+In Agile, the customer is involved in each development process stage, so the requirements are adjusted in a timely manner, and the final product is fully satisfactory.
+If the project has strict time limits, Agile gives an opportunity to quickly develop and release the most basic version, which may be built upon later on.
+Also, identifying and fixing all the bugs may save much time and money.

-Meanwhile, Agile will not work for the customers who do not want to be engaged throughout the process of project development but simply want to get the final product.
+Meanwhile, Agile won’t work for customers who don’t want to be engaged throughout industrialization project development but simply want to get the final product.
 Even though Agile does greatly optimize the process of making changes, additional time and cost expenses are unavoidable.
 Since the Agile methodology is iterative by its nature, frequent refactoring may be necessary.
 Otherwise, the quality is going to suffer badly.

-Still, Agile is more effective that Waterfall — may Waterfall supporters forgive me for this statement.
-The software development process can be compared with a long drive from home — the idea — to your dream-city — the final product.
-Imagine that before leaving from home, you choose a route, plan all the stops, and claim that you will arrive at your destination at 8 PM.
+Still, Agile is more effective than Waterfall — may Waterfall supporters forgive me for this statement.
+The software development process can be compared with a long drive from home — the idea — to your dream city — the final product.
+Imagine that before leaving home, you choose a route, plan all the stops, and claim you’ll arrive at your destination at 8 p.m.

-If you choose to follow the Waterfall approach, you cannot change the route or add any new stops.
+If you follow the Waterfall approach, you can’t change the route or add any new stops.
 However, what if there are roadworks on your route?
 What if there is a traffic jam?
-Or what if you feel tired and need to take a break from driving but cannot do that because the next stop is planned in two hours?
-Even if you make it to your destination in time, you will be tired, angry, and frustrated.
+Or what if you feel tired and need to take a break from driving but can’t do that because the next stop is planned in two hours?
+Even if you make it to your destination in time, you’ll be tired, angry, and frustrated.

-Agile would work for basically any project.
+Agile works for any project.
 In particular, if you have a large team working on a complex project with no set-in-stone deadlines, Agile is the path to take.

 Scrum, Kanban, Lean, and XP as Major Agile Methodologies

 The list of four major Agile-based methodologies includes Scrum, Kanban, Lean, and XP.
-And how to choose software development methodology for your project?
+How to choose a software development methodology for your project?
 Let’s have a closer look at each of those.

 Scrum